Kuadrant/kuadrant-operator/config/install/README.md

 ### TLS and DNS integration

-To setup the DNS and TLS integration (TLS also uses DNS for verification) follow these steps:

 1) Depending on your choice of cloud provider:
     - setup the needed `$CLOUD_PROVIDER-credentials.env` in the cloud provider directory.
 E.G create `aws-credentials.env` in the `config/install/configure/aws` directory